DFabric/dppm/README.md

 # How to build

+Intall dependencies:

+`shards install`

-This following command will build a `dppm` executable:
+Build a `dppm` executable:

 `crystal build src/dppm.cr -o dppm`

-And run it
+Run it

 `./dppm --help`

-For more informations, see the [offcial docs](https://crystal-lang.org/docs/using_the_compiler/)
+For more informations, see the [official docs](https://crystal-lang.org/docs/using_the_compiler/)

 # License